Rethinking the Farm Bill: Tell Us Where Our Beef Comes From

 Restore MCOOL requirements for beef so U.S. producers can compete on a level playing field and consumers can choose to support them with clear, accurate labeling.

-These decisions will shape independent farmers’ ability to compete, communities’ access to healthy, locally grown food, and whether the system favors Big Ag or the public interest.
+These decisions will shape whether independent farmers can compete, whether communities have access to healthy, locally grown food, and whether the system works for Big Ag or the public.

 “This is the most important farm bill in the nine generations my family has farmed.
 Right now, we can come together around Farm Action’s priorities, or risk losing more family farms.”